LuChenLab/SCAPE/README.md

 ## Downstream analysis

-TODO
-The output of SCAPE can be built into a Seurat object in R, which could be easily use for downstream single cell analyses.
+The output of SCAPE can be loaded into a Seurat object in R, which could be easily use for downstream single cell analyses offered by Seurat.

 ## Citation